 Bandy was being played in northeast England in the mid 1800's.
 Bury Fen, England, is considered the home of modern bandy.
 Cave paintings in Egypt suggest that a game similar to bandy was being played there 4000 years ago.
 The word bandy is Welsh in origin and means "a curved stick".
 The National Bandy Association was established in England in 1891.
 The NBA was the first governing body of Bandy and the first to develop official rules for the game.
 Prior to the founding of the NBA teams established the rules before matches started.
 The first international Bandy match took place in 1891 between England's Bury Fen club and Haarlem of the Netherlands.
 Bandy was introduced to Sweden by a Bury Fen player in 1894.
 Bandy soon caught on throughout Europe.
 Switzerland, Germany, the Netherlands, Russia, and Norway all became active in bandy.
 Between the 1890's and 1955 no formal governing body for international Bandy existed.
 This changed with the creation of the International Bandy Federation in 1955.
 Since 1957 the World Championships have been held every two years.

 The Guidant John Rose MN OVAL is home to an adult bandy league.
 If you are looking for something different from the area adult hockey leagues and love to skate, the adult bandy league is a great alternative.
 Bandy is a fast paced game played on a soccer field size sheet of ice at the OVAL.
 It is a non-checking game played with a ball and stick similar to field hockey.
-Please visit www.usabandy.com for more information or contact Neal Logan 952.270.7486 if you are interested in playing.
+Games are typically played at 3:00pm or 4:00pm on Sundays.